Graduate admission FAQ

 I did not gain admission to the program—can I petition the outcome?

-No. The admissions committee spends time looking through each application and assessing the quality of a student and best fit with the program.
+No. The admissions committee looks through each application and assesses the quality of a student and the best fit with the program.
 The decision of the admission committee is final.
 Students are welcome to reapply for admission to the program during the following application cycle.

 What is the average language score or GPA for previous applicants?